 The bill’s titles are written by its sponsor.

 Sponsor and status

-This bill was introduced on April 7, 1992, in a previous session of Congress, but was not enacted.
+This bill was introduced on April 7, 1992, in a previous session of Congress, but it did not receive a vote.

 Representative for Illinois's 1st congressional district

 35 Cosponsors (30 Democrats, 4 Republicans, 1 Independent)

 Apr 7, 1992